 Start by spiralizing 3 medium or 4 small zucchini, that are the same width from top to bottom, with your machine’s largest noodle blade.
-I love both the Paderno Spiralizer and Inspiralizer.
+I love my Paderno Spiralizer!

 Meanwhile, whisk together 1/4 cup + 3 Tablespoons sweet chili sauce (may seems like an odd amount but a full 1/2 cup is a touch too sweet,) 1/4 cup reduced sodium gluten-free Tamari or soy sauce, and 1-1/2 teaspoons sesame oil in a large bowl.
 Scoop half the sauce into a small dish and reserve, then add 3/4lb 16/20-count jumbo shrimp that have been peeled, deveined, and patted dry to the bowl with the remaining sauce and toss to coat.

 Next heat a large, 12″ skillet over medium heat then spray with nonstick spray or mist with extra virgin olive oil and add half the shrimp.
 Saute for 2 minutes on one side then flip and spoon a bit of the reserved sauce on top and saute for another 1-2 minutes, or until the shrimp are cooked through.
 Remove to a plate then repeat with remaining shrimp.

 Last step is to add the zoodles.
 Saute for 1 minute then add as much of the remaining sauce as you like and continue to cook until the zoodles are al dente – I like them to be rather crisp in this dish!
 Finally, add the shrimp back into the skillet to warm through.